checkmarx-ts/CxOverwatch/README.md

 ## Usage

 ```
-.\CxHealthMonitor.ps1 [-cxUser username] [-cxPass password] [-dbUser username] [-dbPass password]
+.\CxHealthMonitor.ps1 [-config configFile] [-cxUser username] [-cxPass password] [-dbUser username] [-dbPass password]
 ```

+The [-config configFile] argument is optional.
+If provided, configuration values will be read from the given file instead of the default configuration file (cx_health_mon_config.json).

-The optional arguments will override the corresponding values provided in the configuration file.
+The following optional arguments will override the corresponding values provided in the configuration file.

 Note: If the optional db parameters are skipped and the corresponding entries in the config file are empty, the monitor will use SQLServer authentication.

 ## Configuration

-The configuration file (cx_health_mon_config.json) consists of the following sections:
+The configuration file consists of the following sections:
 * cx
 * monitor
 * alerts